jambolo/advent-of-code-2023/README.md

 ### Day 12

+Picking up AOC 2023 again after putting it aside for a year.
+I wish I could remember how I did the rust compile-debug process in VS Code.

 Permutations ...
-It could get ugly, but otherwise it is fairly straightforward.
+It could get ugly, but otherwise it is fairly straightforward with a brute force approach.

+#### Part 1
+Converted text to binary to hopefully boost performance.
+Basically, the brute force approach works ok.

+#### Part 2
+I had to move to 128-bit itegers, but as I expected, the brute force approach doesn't scale sufficiently.
+I'm going to have to do something different.

 ### Day 13